w3f/polkadot-validator-setup/README.md

 $ yarn
 $ yarn sync
 ```
-You will need credentials as environment variables for all the infrastructure provider
+You will need credentials as environment variables for all the infrastructure providers
 used in the platform creation phase (AWS, Azure, GCP and packet).

 You can also just provision a set of previously created machines with the ansible code